chuot/rdio-scanner/CONTRIBUTING.md

 ## Support requests or general question

-Support requests or general questions are welcome on the [Rdio Scanner Discussions](https://github.com/chuot/rdio-scanner/discussions) or on the [Gitter Rdio Scanner Lobby](https://gitter.im/rdio-scanner/Lobby).
+Support requests or general questions are welcome on the [Rdio Scanner Discussions](https://github.com/chuot/rdio-scanner/discussions).
 Do not create an issue for this, it will be rejected and closed immediately.

 Helping others on the (https://github.com/chuot/rdio-scanner/wiki) is a good way for contributing to the project.